ros-drivers/phidgets_drivers/README.md

    for the C API, providing a base Phidget class and various inherited classes for different phidget devices.

- * Two packages exposing the functionality of specific phidgets devices using the ROS API: `phidgets_imu` and `phidgets_ir`.
+ * `phidgets_imu`: a package exposing the functionality of the phidget IMU device using the ROS API.

 Installing